Your Credit Score

 Landlord Insurance is a specialist policy that covers landlords against a range of eventualities.
 It includes cover for the building and any contents that belong to the landlord, loss of rent and accidental damage.

-These policies often provide legal cover which protects landlords against large compensation claims arising from an injury to somebody that is caused by a fault in their property.
+These policies often provide legal cover that protects landlords against large compensation claims arising from an injury to somebody that is caused by a fault in their property.

-Be aware that standard home insurance policies do not normally provide cover for rented out properties and make sure your tenants are aware they are responsible for insuring their own personal possessions.
+Be aware that standard home insurance policies do not normally provide cover for rented out properties.
+Please make sure your tenants are aware they are responsible for insuring their own personal possessions.

 Find out more about Landlord Insurance